IoeCmcomc/MCDatapacker/README.md

   - A *visual* recipe editor (idea from the [thedestruc7i0n's recipe generator](https://crafting.thedestruc7i0n.ca/ "thedestruc7i0n's recipe generator"));
   - Predicate, loot table and item modifier editors (idea from the [misode's generator](https://misode.github.io/ "misode's generator")).
 - View images (such as the pack.png) directly in the program.
-- Some useful tools, such as displaying datapack statistics and a raw JSON text editor.
+- Some useful tools, such as displaying datapack statistics and raw JSON text editors.
 - Lightweight (in term of storage and memory).

 ## Screenshots